 Also, it is the largest medieval dining room in Serbia.

-Close to the dining room are the remains of the kitchen with ovens, and some small buildings, probably storage, a workshop, hospital, monk cells.
+Close to the dining room are the remains of the kitchen with ovens.
+There are a few small buildings, probably storage, a workshop, hospital, monk cells, as well.

 Despot Stefan as a poet